deut-erium/controller-synthesis/README.md

     - Build an automaton for constraints and use this for deriving metrics - II
     -

+## Models

+- Model 1

+  Cases:
+  1. Train is in radius of station
+  2. Train is at station
+  3. Train is inbetween stations

+  ### Train
+  - Case 2 per time delta produce actions, num people in station, train capacity(intrinsic) - Reward function
+  - Case 1 speed, and information from station (num people in station) - Reward function
+  - Case 3 speed, distance from the upcoming station

+  - Action space -> speed, information from station(num_people, num_trains arriving to the station),

+  - Observation space -> num people in the train, train capacity, information of the station it is going towards

+  - Transition Function -> path that should be followed by the trains + change in speed

+  - Input:
+  - Output: Speed

 ## To-Do
   - Modelling (By Sunday Evening)
     - Train Identifier